Are you feeling overwhelmed all the time?

 So, how long does it take to create a new habit?

 An old myth claims habits are formed by repeating an action for 21 consecutive days.
-But a recent study has shown it actually takes much longer (66 days on average) and varies from person to person.
+But a recent study has shown it actually takes much longer, 66 days on average to form a new habit, and varies from person to person.
 For some participants in the study, it took over 250 days for a new habit to stick!

 There are a few things you can do to ensure your new habit is here to stay: